Super Bowl LI halftime show: Conception

 In October 2016, Gaga told Entertainment Weekly that she wanted to give "the best show for the football fans, the ones that are watching at home".
 Although indecisive about the set list, the singer wanted to play a mixture of her past and recent songs.
 She also confirmed that the NFL heard Joanne before its release and decided to offer her the halftime performance slot.
 Her inspiration came from earlier halftime performances by Michael Jackson, Diana Ross, and Bruce Springsteen.
 Gaga remarked that she loved "all the [past shows]".
 In December 2016, Gaga launched the "Guest of Honor" contest with Pepsi and the NFL.
 This would give her fans the opportunity to see the halftime show from the stage's sidelines.
 The singer uploaded a video titled Fanifesto, talking about the power of fandom.
 She explained that to win, fans had to upload a 15–60-second video on Instagram or Twitter with the hashtags #GOHContest and #PepsiHalftime by December 15, professing their fandom for Gaga.

 Billboard's Colin Stutz revealed that Gaga would not be accompanied by any guest musicians, which was different from the shows of the past few years.
+She was the first headliner to perform with no special guests since The Who during their 2010 show and only the eighth act to do so.
 Pepsi confirmed in a press release that a ten-second countdown would precede Gaga's performance, when a lead-in, produced by Creator's Studio featuring jazz singer Tony Bennett, would be shown.
 Gaga confirmed her plan to sing from atop the dome of NRG Stadium, an idea given to her by her sister Natali Germanotta.
-Her team were worried about the safety hazards associated with the stunt, although Gaga continued to pursue it.
-The organizers considered airlifting the singer to the top of the dome before the performance, or making her appear through the "see-through" roof of the stadium, which is retractable.
-Gaga's lawyers worked on the logistics and the insurance associated with the stunt.
 US media had expected Gaga to do "something overtly political" during her performance.
 The NFL refuted news that they had forbidden the singer from mentioning President Donald Trump during the show.
 A representative from the organization issued a statement saying, "The Super Bowl is a time when people really come together.
 Lady Gaga is focused on putting together an amazing show for fans and we love working with her on it; we aren't going to be distracted by this."